 Aksheyaa Akilan is a Health, Education and Rights Advocate, Social Entrepreneur and Psychological Counsellor.

 Aksheyaa Akilan is a passionate healthcare and human rights advocate who constantly endeavours to provide sustainable education and employment.
-She founded the Hibiscus Foundation for Social Welfare (HFSW), JobsLink, and Question Cloud.
-Additionally, she is a Global Youth Ambassador at Theirworld for equitable and quality education.
-She has interned at the United Nations (OHCHR), the World Health Organization (WHO) and the TN State Human Rights Commission (TNSHRC).
+She founded the House of Hibiscus, a cohort of 3 organisations working on Mental Health.
+Additionally, she was a Global Youth Ambassador at TheirWorld for equitable and quality education.

 Photo courtesy: Y. Shimizu / Secretariat of the WHO FCTC